-Note: Panel (a) shows the import share in terms of Thai baht value by product sectors (in %).
-Panel (b) shows the import share in terms of Thai baht value by currency of invoicing (in %) across product sectors.
+Note: This figure shows the import share in terms of Thai baht value by currency of invoicing (in %) across product sectors.
 Products are classified into 15 groups based on their HS code at 2-digit level.
+The import share in terms of Thai baht value by product sectors (in %) is shown in parentheses.